Gas Wars

-Gas Wars: Crony Capitalism and the Ambanis is a book written by Paranjoy Guha Thakurta, Subir Ghosh and Jyotirmoy Chaudhuri.
+Gas Wars: Crony Capitalism and the Ambanis is a book written by Indian journalists Paranjoy Guha Thakurta, Subir Ghosh and Jyotirmoy Chaudhuri.
 The book was officially released on 15 April 2014.
 The book deals with the issue of irregularities in the determination of the price of natural gas in India.

 Overview

 In the book, the authors claim to cover all the issues regarding the extraction of natural gas from the Krishna Godavari Basin.
 After a few publishers refused to accept the book unmodified, the Guha Thakurta decided to self-publish it.
 He choose the internet as the primary mode of distribution to avoid facing litigation, like those faced by the publishers of The Descent of Air India and Sahara: The Untold Story.

 The book covers the various important aspect on the gas drilling in Krishna Godavari Basin.
 It also covers the legal dispute between Mukesh Ambani and Anil Ambani over the pricing of gas supply between their two firms.
 It discusses technical issues of deep-sea drilling.
 It also includes an investigative report prepared by the Comptroller and Auditor General of India (CAG) of the alleged malpractices of Reliance Industries Ltd. (RIL).

 The books also claims the political system of India has created crony capitalism in India.
 It claims that in sectors like infrastructure and energy, a few firms are getting project deals in exchange for political contribution.
 The book claims the CAG report states that the government prepared contracts that were favourable to RIL and the Prime Minister changed Petroleum Ministers to favour the firm.